 To help address this need, MaineStay offers an award-winning on-site mentoring program in partnership with Big Brothers Big Sisters for youth ages 8-12 who live or attend school in Maine Township.
 This is a unique opportunity for youth to build leadership skills that will enhance their self-confidence, social skills, and academic achievement to help shape them to become future leaders in today’s modern society.
 Plus, there is no cost to participate!

-The program involves a combination of group activities and one-on-one time with mentors and youth in a safe, structured environment.
-Group games and activities focus on the social and emotional development of youth and include themes such as academic success, avoiding risky behavior, relationship building, and increasing confidence.
-Activities include homework help, discussions about bullying, how to create a healthy snack, simple ways to relieve stress, and much more.
-Group field trips will be planned to off-site activities a few times per year.
+Children are matched with highly-skilled adult mentors, many with extensive work experience in fields such as medicine, business management, and human resources, and participate in a variety of fun, diverse activities and field trip experiences.
+Children are also matched based on interests, so that each match will be built to last.
+Activities focus on the social and emotional development of youth and include themes such as academic success, avoiding risky behavior, relationship building, and increasing confidence.
 The goal of this program is to help youth take positive steps towards academic and future success.
 All mentors undergo a thorough screening process, which includes an application, interview, background check, and training.
-No outside contact between mentors and youth is permitted.

-We are looking for volunteers, especially males, willing to give 3 hours of time a month to serve as mentors to students in grades 4-8 for our on-site evening mentoring program offered in partnership with Big Brothers Big Sisters.
-Meetings are held on the 2nd and 4th Tuesdays of each month from 6-7:30 PM in a structured group setting at the Maine Township Town Hall.
+We are looking for volunteers, especially males, willing to give 3 hours of time a month to serve as mentors to youth ages 8-12 for our on-site evening mentoring program offered in partnership with Big Brothers Big Sisters.
+Meetings are held on the 2nd and 4th Tuesdays of each month from 6-7:30 pm in a structured group setting at the District 63 Family Resource Center (9000 Capitol Drive, Des Plaines), which is next door to the Maine Township Town Hall building.

 - Meet residency criteria of being a US citizen for at least 1 year, legal resident for at least 2 years, or having a student/workers visa for at least 2 years

-- Be willing to commit to attend each program meeting or at minimum 80% of program sessions
+- Be willing to commit to attend, at a minimum, 80% of program sessions